jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_drilldown_storage.md

 ## Databases page

-Investigate Databases on the Analysis Services instance

-### Databases grid

-Lists details of the databases in the Analysis Services instance.
+Investigate databases on the Analysis Services instance.

 ## Cubes page

-Investigate cubes.

-### Cubes grid

-Shows information about the cubes that are currently defined on the Analysis Services server.
+Show information about the cubes that are currently defined on the Analysis Services server.